 Students and teachers using Lucy Larcom Park exits will clear the building area completely at both ends.
 Those exiting onto Kirk Street will follow the sidewalks down Lee Street and Paige Street as far as necessary to permit proper clearance for fire apparatus.
 Those exiting onto Fr.
-Morissette Boulevard will move across the street onto the sidewalk running along the garage moving all the way down to the corner of the arena circle to ensure all students are out of the street and on the sidewalk.
-Students in the cafeteria are to exit the building through the side doors near the nurses' office and College and Career office so as not to impede the exit of the students on the second and third floors.
+Morissette Boulevard will move across the street onto the sidewalk running along the garage, moving all the way down to the corner of the arena circle to ensure all students are out of the street and on the sidewalk.